Co-ParentingNovember 16, 2025 · 9 min read

 When Parallel Parenting Is the Right Model

-Parallel parenting is appropriate when:
+Parallel parenting fits when:

 • Direct communication consistently produces conflict, manipulation, or escalation

-• Every attempted negotiation or co-parenting conversation becomes a battle
+• Every attempted negotiation becomes a battle

 The Core Principles